bshoshany/thread-pool/README.md

 ============================================================
 Testing that vector operations produce the expected results:
 ============================================================
-Adding two vectors with 767202 elements using 4 tasks...
+Adding two vectors with 77579 elements using 9 tasks...
 -> PASSED!
-Adding two vectors with 3575 elements using 3 tasks...
+Adding two vectors with 925926 elements using 2 tasks...
 -> PASSED!
-Adding two vectors with 392555 elements using 11 tasks...
+Adding two vectors with 367682 elements using 22 tasks...
 -> PASSED!
-Adding two vectors with 754640 elements using 16 tasks...
+Adding two vectors with 28482 elements using 2 tasks...
 -> PASSED!
-Adding two vectors with 516335 elements using 9 tasks...
+Adding two vectors with 486607 elements using 19 tasks...
 -> PASSED!
-Adding two vectors with 564723 elements using 17 tasks...
+Adding two vectors with 688249 elements using 10 tasks...
 -> PASSED!
-Adding two vectors with 558475 elements using 15 tasks...
+Adding two vectors with 473738 elements using 18 tasks...
 -> PASSED!
-Adding two vectors with 447497 elements using 21 tasks...
+Adding two vectors with 743021 elements using 12 tasks...
 -> PASSED!
-Adding two vectors with 121486 elements using 19 tasks...
+Adding two vectors with 209804 elements using 11 tasks...
 -> PASSED!
-Adding two vectors with 324254 elements using 24 tasks...
+Adding two vectors with 635671 elements using 23 tasks...
 -> PASSED!

 ++++++++++++++++++++++++++++++
-SUCCESS: Passed all 85 checks!
+SUCCESS: Passed all 88 checks!
 ++++++++++++++++++++++++++++++
 ```